Do you love orange flowers? If so, then boy! Do we have some exciting news for you.

 This beautiful flower was introduced by David Austin in 2005.
-‘Lady Emma Hamilton’ has a unique flowering habit wherein the roses begin a deep red with hints of orange.
+‘Lady Emma Hamilton’ has a unique flowering habit wherein the orange roses begin a deep red with hints of orange.
 As the flowers open, they turn tangerine on the inside and yellowish on the outside.

 Rosa ‘Remember Me’

 ‘Remember Me’ is otherwise called ‘Rose d’Amour’ and was developed by Anne Cocker in the 1980s.
 The flowers of this plant are long-lasting and are reminiscent of an image in sepia.
 The blossoms are in peach with tinges of tan and almost bronze center.